top of page

 Increase your confidence, ability to say 'no' and to handle problems

-Find your Peace, Find you Calm
+Find your Peace, Find your Calm

 My own Journey to Calmness

-Four years ago I trained as a yoga teacher with the aim that I could add yoga postures to my treatment plans of helping people overcome their chronic pain and the way chronic pain impacted on their life.
+Several years ago I trained as a yoga teacher with the aim that I could add yoga postures to my treatment plans of helping people overcome their chronic pain and the way chronic pain impacted on their life.

 What I discovered was the greatest change in my life.
 On the course I gained more knowledge and improved my ability to treat people with stress, with pain and with anxiety.
 These three ’associates’ have a tremendous influence on your health, happiness and our success in all areas of your life.